icholy/replace/README.md

 ## Notes Regexp* functions

-* The `replace` functions may be called multiple times with the same match.
 * The `replace` functions should not save or modify any `[]byte` parameters they recieve.
 * For better performance, reduce the `MaxSourceBuffer` size to the largest possible match (Default 64kb).
 * If a match is longer than `MaxSourceBuffer` it may be skipped.